gruenes-brett/community-calendar/README.md

 The plugin introduces its functionality using short codes:

-* Show the calendar, starting today:
+**Show the calendar, starting today:**

-  `[community-calendar-table startToday=true/]`
+  `[community-calendar-table startToday=true name=Main]`

-  Use `startToday=false` to also display past events
+  * Use `startToday=false` to also display past events
+  * `name=CalendarName` specifies a name for this calendar.
+Only events are shown that are added to this calendar.
+This allows to show different calendars on different pages.

-* Display floating buttons that allow the user to submit an event and to scroll back to the current day
+**Display floating buttons that allow the user to submit an event and to scroll back to the current day**

- `[community-calendar-buttons/]`
+ `[community-calendar-buttons]`

 ## Customization